lildude/HB-Audio-Player/README.txt

 REVISION HISTORY
 ----------------

+1.1r84		- Switched to using the friendlier and more noticeable Session::notice() to notify users their options have been saved.
 1.1		- Resolved misbehaviour caused by incorrect assumption about location of theme stylesheet 1.0     - Initial release